kajananchinniah/Gameboy-Emulator/README.md

 Suggested CPU implementations:
 - Hashmap that maps opcode -> a struct consisting of instruction.
 This struct would contain a field the "type of access" (e.g. use a register as an address vs read from memory vs just use a register directly), as well as a generic implementation for the instruction itself.
 I'm in too deep to do this though.
-This would have also required explicit implementations for every opcode.
-On the other hand, many of my opcodes take arguments to reuse some work.

 ## Note on Tests:
 Originally I had planned on unit testing every function I wrote via GTest.
 While this approach is fine, I realized that